Lightbulbs / Korth

 The idea for the show started with bulbs.
 “I started thinking about the history of the light bulb,” said Mazie Harris, curator of the exhibition and assistant curator in the Department of Photographs, “so I started looking into the collection.
 We have so many light bulb images from the 1930s—in that period, it seems to have been a real interest for photographers.
 Now we take light bulbs for granted, but [at the time] they really did change so much.”

 Lightbulb, about 1929, Květoslav Trojna.
 Gelatin silver print, 8 7/16 x 6 11/16 in.
-Getty Museum, 84.XP.147.24
+The J. Paul Getty Museum, 84.XP.147.24

 The bulb’s expansion into every home wasn’t easy.
 When light bulbs were first available, they caused a bit of panic.
 Images of women reacting hysterically to their incandescent glow can be found in scientific journals of the day.
 What was this new technology?
 Was it safe?
 Was a three-foot buffer needed to avoid unhealthy radiating light?
 No one knew the long-term effects of artificial light, or if it could be trusted.
 There were even ads for shields to be placed in front of lamps, so that people could benefit from the light for reading without the glow coming into contact with skin.

 A 1939 Edison advertisement from the Huntington’s archival collection of Southern California Edison attempts to set our minds at ease.
 The female subject is in awe, not horror.
 “She’s showing ‘Look, I can hold it.
-Don’t be afraid!’”
-Mazie explained.
+Don’t be afraid!,’” Mazie explained.

 Edison Advertising Program: Virginia Thompson and old light bulb, 1939, G. Haven Bishop.
 Southern California Edison Photograph Collection, The Huntington Library, San Marino, California

 Electricity changed cities as well as homes.
 Suddenly, light was everywhere.
 Jaromír Funke reacts to this mass consumption in his images of neon signs.
-Overlaid, mass-produced, commercial glowing words confront the viewer with an overwhelming wall of luminosity.
+Overlaid, mass produced, commercial glowing words confront the viewer with an overwhelming wall of luminosity.

 Neon Signs, 1930s, Jaromír Funke.
 Gelatin silver print, 3 1/8 x 2 1/16 in.
-Getty Museum, 84.XM.148.70. © Miloslava Rupesová
+The J. Paul Getty Museum, 84.XM.148.70. © Miloslava Rupesová

-This reaction to rapid technological change in the early and mid-20th century parallels the way many speak of the internet, social media, and screens today.
-Change feels new, busy, and frantic—to me, it’s exciting and nerve-wracking at the same time.
+This reaction to rapid technological change in the early- and mid-20th century parallels the way many speak of the Internet, social media, and screens today: Change feels new, busy, and frantic—to me, it’s exciting and nerve-wracking at the same time.

 Making Wires Visible